Grouloo/shulk/README.md

 We could just write a getter that throws or return null if `this.isOn == false`, but either way it's kind of awkward, as it would only be a verification at runtime.

-Shulk states allows you to make invalid states like this irrepresentable in the compiler, thus making your code safer.
+Shulk unions allows you to make invalid states like this irrepresentable in the compiler, thus making your code safer.

 ### Use unions